-Blood sugar also seems to increase the production of some unusual free radicals rapidly.
+Blood sugar also seems to rapidly increase the production of some unusual free radicals.
 These destructive molecules also cause many complications of diabetes, including blindness, nerve damage, and kidney failure.
 Furthermore, some promising studies show that antioxidants can reduce the symptoms of diabetes.
-Moreover, the amount of certain antioxidant enzymes is reduced in patients with type 2 diabetes.
+Moreover, certain antioxidant enzymes are reduced in patients with type 2 diabetes.
 Antioxidant molecules are also essential for scavenging free radicals that cause cells to oxidize and destroy.
 Some antioxidants, including vitamins C, E, and beta-carotene, also help protect insulin-producing cells and are considered the best vitamins for seniors.
-Below are some sources of vitamin C, E, and beta-carotene that are suitable for seniors with diabetes.
+Below are some sources of vitamin C, E, and beta-carotene suitable for seniors with diabetes.

-You can also refer to our article on Normal Blood Sugar Levels and Diabetes in Seniors to get more information about the normal range of blood sugar in your body.
+You can also refer to our article on Normal Blood Sugar Levels and Diabetes in Seniors to get more information about your body’s normal range of blood sugar.